 It’s true: creativity makes mindfulness easier.
 Mindfulness is a way of being that you develop and hone, and as you do, you begin to experience inner peace amidst stress and problems you can’t control.
 Mindfulness is a basic as shifting your attention from anxieties and stress to your objective moment (the present moment exactly as it is, without all-too-human negative thoughts and judgments imposed upon it.)
-The idea is basic, but living it can be challenging, especially when we’re used to being wrapped up in our stresses and anxious thoughts about those stresses.
+The idea is deceptively simple.
+Living it is often challenging, especially when we regularly experience stress and related anxious thoughts.
 We need ways to hone our ability to be mindful.
 One powerful way is by tapping into creativity—and enjoying it.
 Here’s a look at why creativity makes mindfulness easier so you can reduce anxiety and stress and enhance mental health and wellbeing.

 The Nature of Mindfulness

 Anxiety and stress keep us trapped in the past or the future.
 The worry we are suffering isn’t actually about right now, and it isn’t tangible or completely accurate.
 It’s blown out of proportion by automatic negative thoughts we impose upon our moments.

 Mindfulness keeps us grounded in the real, tangible, present moment because, rather than getting caught up in thoughts and worries, we pay attention on purpose to the objective things around us (not our subjective thoughts about them).
 Mindfulness: